Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Numerical Results

-Comparing the four classical sets of DMAs weights mentioned above, we can find that their corresponding curves scale similarly versus the transmit power budget.
+Comparing the four classical sets of DMA weights mentioned above, we can find that their corresponding curves scale similarly versus the transmit power budget.
 Among the four cases, the system EE of the complex plane case performs the best, which is attributed to the fact that the corresponding set contains the other three as subsets.
 We also observe that the EE performance of the continuous-valued amplitude, binary amplitude, and Lorentzian-constrained phase cases are close to the complex plane one.
 This phenomenon indicates that compared to the system EE in the complex plane case, the degradation of the EE performance resulting from narrowing the sets is almost negligible.
 It shows the possibility of a simpler implementation to achieve the comparable channel capacity and EE performance with the continuous-valued amplitude, binary amplitude, and Lorentzian-constrained phase sets.
-In fact, implementing the binary amplitude is much simpler than the others, which makes it a more appealing solution among the four kinds for future studies.
+In fact, implementing the binary amplitude weight-based DMAs is much simpler, making it a more appealing solution among the four kinds for future studies.